ACT Study Guide

 ACT Test Study Guide Science

-Our fourth and last (required) test on the ACT is, yes, ACT Science.
+Our fourth and last test on the ACT is ACT Science, but it is OPTIONAL.
 As you practice and work your way through the Magoosh ACT Study Guide for Science, remember that the Science test is all about reasoning.
 While familiarity with basic science terms is necessary, you don’t need to have a Nobel Prize (or AP test) under your belt to ace this section!

 The Format of the ACT Science Test

-Like ACT Reading, the ACT Science test will give you 40 questions to answer in 35 minutes—that’s just under than one minute per question.
+The ACT Science test will give you 40 questions to answer in 40 minutes.
 Unlike ACT Reading, you’re going to get a lot of different passages: expect to find 6 to 7 in ACT Science.

 The good news is that these passages are shorter and more visual than Reading passages (think lots of charts and graphs).
 So, there’s definitely a big distinction between the science-based ACT Reading passage and the reading passages in the ACT Science test.